 - People on their phones are on the go, so you want to tailor your message depending on if it’s for desktop or mobile.

 When setting up your account, you can decide whether you want your ad to show on desktop, mobile, or both.
 We suggest setting up separate campaigns for desktop and mobile in order to track how your ads perform across different devices.
+Depending on your type of business, you may want to focus your efforts on one over the other.

 How Much Does Advertising on Google Cost?